Updated August 2025

 Infants who are born to mothers with untreated gonorrhea may get the infection as they pass through the birth canal.
 Infants may develop serious eye infections that could lead to blindness or a life-threatening blood infection.

 Gonorrhea is treated with antibiotics.
-Some people may be treated with an injection and pills, while others just receive pills.
-It is important to take all of the medication you are given, even if you do not have symptoms or if the symptoms have disappeared.
-Do not have sex while you and your partner(s) are on the medication and for seven days after you finish, even with a condom.
+Some people may be treated with an injection only, pills only, or a combination of both.
+It is important to take all the medication you are given, even if you do not have symptoms or if the symptoms have disappeared.
+Do not have sex while you and your partner(s) are on the medication and for 7 days after you finish, even with a condom.

 Symptoms should disappear within a few days of starting treatment.
-If symptoms do not go away, return to your healthcare provider as the infection may require additional treatment.
+If symptoms do not go away after finishing treatment, follow-up with your healthcare provider.

-It is important to be retested after treatment for gonorrhea to ensure the infection is gone.
+It is important to be retested after the treatment for gonorrhea to make sure the infection is gone.

 Here are a few important points to remember:

 All sexual partners within the past 60 days should be tested and treated.
-If you have not had sex in the past two months, then your last sexual partner should be tested and treated.
-Tell your partner(s) that having no symptoms does not mean there is no infection.
+If you have not had sex in the past 60 days, then your last sexual partner should be tested and treated.
+Tell your partner(s) that having no symptoms does not mean there isn’t an infection.

 If you do not want to tell your partner(s), a public health nurse can notify them for you.
 Your name will be kept confidential.